Click Fraud Decoded

-If you are a digital advertiser, chances are you have been stung by click fraud many times.
+If you are a digital advertiser, you have been stung by click fraud many times.
 But there are ways to identify and prevent it.
-Let us today discuss in detail about what is click fraud, different types of click frauds and how can they be prevented.
+Today, let us discuss what click fraud is, different types of click frauds, and how to prevent them?

 What is Click Fraud?